SLO doctor accused of gross negligence

 Patient 3 was another concierge patient who Shaban suggested should receive a number of medical treatments, which non-licensed staff administered, according to prosecutors.

-Shaban prescribed Patient 4 multiple medications for knee pain including an daily opioid use for three years, even though his orthopedic surgeon told him to take ibuprofen until he underwent a needed surgery.
+Shaban prescribed Patient 4 multiple medications for knee pain including opioids for three years, even though his orthopedic surgeon told him to take ibuprofen until he underwent a needed surgery.

 Prosecutors charged Shaban with gross negligence in her treatment of Patient 5, a woman with a history of lung disease, recurrent pneumonia, and bacterial infections.
 Shaban diagnosed the patient with Addison’s disease without performing the required tests to confirm the diagnosis.
 Shaban then failed to refer Patient 5 to an endocrinologist, according to prosecutors.